Mitek-Systems/MiSnap-Android/README.md

 # Getting Started

 ## Release Notes
+#### **Added**
+* [Face] For selfie images, the device analyzes the ambient light available to the device camera and adjusts the screen if the environment is too dark.
+Two levels of adjustments are automatically made: one, turning up the brightness of the device; and two, adding a white vignette to the screen to provide lighting for the face.
+  * See the in code documentation for more information about this feature and the [design considerations](documentation/customization_guide.md#design-considerations) for more information on how to use the feature with a custom UI.
+* [Document] For identity documents, the MiSnap SDK now makes use of a device motion detector to prevent the user from capturing a frame while in movement, reducing the likelihood of a blurry image due to motion.
+  * See the in code documentation for `motionDetectorSensitivity` in `MiSnapSettings` for more information on this feature.
+* [NFC] Fixed an issue that prevented some ROU documents from scanning correctly.

+#### **Modified**
+* [Common] The target API level has been updated to 32.
+MiSnap is now compiled against API level 34.
+* [Common] The CameraX version has been updated to 1.3.0.
+* [Common] The Kotlin version has been updated to 1.8.10 and the Gradle version has been upgraded to 6.8.3.

 #### **Fixed**
-* [NFC] Fixed an issue that prevented the NFC flow from completing in some Android 14 devices.
-* [Document] Fixed an issue that prevented some checks from completing a session in auto mode.
+* [Common] An issue with combined workflows that prevented non document sessions combinations from working correctly when not depending on the `document-analysis` package.
+* [Common] An issue with the `SuccessView` not playing the default camera shutter sound on some devices.

-Please see [the migration guide](documentation/migration_guide.md) for more extended information on the changes introduced in this release that can affect your integration.
+Please see [the migration guide](documentation/migration_guide.md) for extended information on the changes introduced in this release that can affect your integration.

-### **Version 5.4.1**
+### **Version 5.5.0**

 Please see [this page](documentation/change_log.md) for release notes from older releases.